-Butterfly: Wingspan: 2½ - 3 inches (6.4 - 7.6 cm).
-Above, wings are orange with black veins.
-Outer margins are black with white spots.
-Both forewing and hindwing have a thin black band.
-Below, wings are similar but not as dark.
+Butterfly: Wingspan: 2½ - 3 inches (6.4 - 7.6 cm) UPPER SURFACE (dorsal) Orange with black veins; outer edge black with white spots; forewing and hindwing with thin black band.
+UNDE SURFACE (ventral) Mirrors upper surface but not as dark.

 ID Tip: Strongly resembles the Monarch but has a thin black line across the hind wings that Monarchs lack.

-Egg: Gray-green.
+Egg: Whitish turning gray-green.
+PItted with short bristles; dome shaped.
 Typically laid singly on the tip of host plant leaf.

 :